Floating car data: Vehicle re-identification

 Vehicle re-identification methods require sets of detectors mounted along the road.
 In this technique, a unique serial number for a device in the vehicle is detected at one location and then detected again (re-identified) further down the road.
 Travel times and speed are calculated by comparing the time at which a specific device is detected by pairs of sensors.
-This can be done using the Media Access Control (MAC) addresses from Bluetooth devices, or using the radio-frequency identification (RFID) serial numbers from Electronic Toll Collection (ETC) transponders (also called "toll tags").
+This can be done using the MAC addresses from Bluetooth devices, or using the radio-frequency identification (RFID) serial numbers from Electronic Toll Collection (ETC) transponders (also called "toll tags").

 The ETC transponders, which are uniquely identifiable, may be read not only at toll collection points (e.g. toll bridges) but also at many non-toll locations.
 This is used as a method to collect traffic flow data (which is anonymized) for the San Francisco Bay Area's 5-1-1 service.

 In New York City's Midtown in Motion program, its adaptive traffic control system also use RFID readers to track movement of E-ZPass tags as a means of monitoring traffic flow.
 The data is fed through the government-dedicated broadband wireless infrastructure to the traffic management center to be used in adaptive traffic control of the traffic lights.